Future Minded - Historically Proud

-Beginning in 1983 as part of Wisconsin's effort to promote the state's apple orchards, Apple Affair draws people from throughout the region.
+Beginning in 1983 as part of Wisconsin's effort to promote the state's apple orchards, Apple Affair continues to draw people from throughout the region.

-The Apple Affair Bike Tour is a popular activity for the day.
-Hundreds of bicyclists spend most of the day touring the Galesville apple orchards and surounding area.
+The Apple Affair Bike Tour has been a popular activity for the day.
+Hundreds of bicyclists spend most of the day touring the Galesville apple orchards and surrounding area.
 The scenery of this "Garden of Eden" is spectacular and the event is a perfect family affair.
 The first Apple Affair attracted 42 bicyclists who rode the 28.7 mile loop from downtown Galesville through the orchards.
-The bike tour has grown in popularity and some years, depending on the weather, more than 700 bicyclists have participated.
-To find out more about this year's ride go to www.appleaffairbiketour.com.
+The bike tour has grown in popularity and some years, depending on the weather, more than 200 bicyclists have participated.
+This year due to Covid-19, we will be offering a self-guided bike tour.